katesnelson/RuralityIndex/content/authors/mostafa-sadeghnejad/_index.md

       year: 2015
 superuser: false
 user_groups:
-  - Current Members
+  - Alumni
 ---
 Mostafa is a PhD student in the Department of Geography and Geospatial Sciences at Kansas State University.
-He is working as an RA to conduct proximity analyses and build data for developing a suitability index as part of the NSF EPSCoR BioWRAP project.
+He is worked as an RA in fall 2023 to conduct proximity analyses and build data for developing a suitability index as part of the NSF EPSCoR BioWRAP project.